Microsoft SQL Server: Stored Procedures Versus LINQ

 - Stored Procedures are no longer faster than dynamic SQL and not better optimised

-- Business logic should be in code and not in the database
+- Business logic should be stored in code and not in the database

 LINQ – Language Integrated Query